qbicsoftware-archive/statistics-portlet-old/README.md

 Prereq: Your data already exists in the yaml config file.
 If not then please implement it in https://github.com/qbicsoftware/statistics-data-retrieval

+1. After an initial clone, you need to initialize the submodule with:

+    ``git submodule update --init``

-1. Ensure that the submodule classes are up-to-date:
+    Ensure that the submodule classes are up-to-date:

     ``git submodule foreach git pull origin master``

     The submodule classes are now updated automatically.
+This step as to be repeated anytime the submodule has new changes you want to use.
     Otherwise, your submodule will point to the time-point in history, it was updated last.

 2. Check if your plot type already exists in the model.charts package (e.g. Barplot, Lineplot, etc.).